ibanFR/semantic-versioning-kata/docs/index.md

 ## Connect: How are version numbers assigned for your software? (⏱️ 5 min)

-Discuss with the group how version numbers are currently assigned in your projects.
-Are they done manually or automatically?
-What challenges have you faced with versioning?
+Discuss with the group how version numbers are currently assigned in their current projects (you may use [Describe your experience] or [Three Facts] depending on the team size).

+Write notes of what they say on a whiteboard or shared document where everyone can see them.

+Review the notes and highlight those that relate to the concepts covered in the upcoming sections.

 ## Concept: Semantic Versioning Specification (⏱️ 5 min)